AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 3. In case the configure/build system complains about AFL++'s compiler and aborts, then set `export AFL_NOOPT=1` which will then just behave like the real compiler and run the configure step separately.
-   For building the target afterwards this option should be unset again!
+   For building the target afterwards this option has to be unset again!

 #### configure